A mesh of electrodes draped over the cortex could be the future of brain-machine interfaces

 Controlling a robot with a thought, speaking without making a sound: With ECoG systems, these magical feats now appear well within the realm of feasibility.
 By casting a net of electrodes over the surface of the brain, it’s possible to capture echoes of the ideas and commands that swirl below, in the currents of the mind.

-This article originally appeared in print as “Catching Brain Waves in a Net.”
+This article originally appeared in the September 2014 print issue as “Catching Brain Waves in a Net.”